Whiskey Sour Cocktail | Wicked Good

-As the title says, this is a “wicked good”.
-Even Christopher – who is not a fan of whiskey – loves it.
+As the title says, this whiskey sour is truly wicked good.
+Even Christopher — who usually avoids whiskey — happily drinks this one.

 Helpful tips

-- Try black maraschino cherries instead of red, but you will still need to rinse the syrup off them.
-I use and recommend Luxardo brand.
+- Try black maraschino cherries and the vibrant red maraschino cherry, but you will still need to rinse the syrup.
+I use and recommend the Luxardo brand.

 How to make the whiskey sour cocktail